-The Morris K. Udall and Stewart L. Udall Foundation expects to award 50 scholarships of up to $5000 and 50 honorable mentions to sophomore and junior level college students committed to careers related to the environment, tribal public policy, or Native American health care.
+The Morris K. Udall and Stewart L. Udall Foundation expects to award 60 scholarships of up to $7000 and 50 honorable mentions to sophomore and junior level college students committed to careers related to the environment, tribal public policy, or Native American health care.
 For additional information, see the Udall Foundation facebook group, which has application advice as well as information about American Indian and Alaska Native students in higher education at Native Education @ Udall Foundation.

 Scholarships are offered in any of three categories: